-A clockwise exchange of two anyons $a$ and $b$ is described by the \textit{$R$-matrix} $R^{ab}:V^{ab}\xrightarrow{\sim} V^{ba}$ where $R^{ab}=\bigoplus_{c}R^{ab}_{c}$.
+A clockwise exchange of two anyons $a$ and $b$ is described by the \textit{$R$-matrix} $R^{ab}:V^{ab}\xrightarrow{\sim} V^{ba}$, where $R^{ab}=\bigoplus_{c}R^{ab}_{c}$.
 Diagrammatically, $R^{ab}_{c}:V^{ab}_{c}\xrightarrow{\sim} V^{ba}_{c}$ is given by (\ref{strobius})(i).
 Then $R^{ab}$ is given by (\ref{strobius})(ii), which can be seen by stacking the crossing on top of the identity operator for $V^{ba}$.
-An anticlockwise exchange of $a$ and $b$ is given by $(R^{-1})^{ab}:=(R^{ba})^{-1}$.
-Since $R$-matrices describe evolutions of quantum states, we require that they are unitary: given the unitarity of $F$-matrices, this turns out to be automatically satisfied \cite{Gal14}.\footnote{Here, the unitarity postulate of quantum mechanics is obviated by the postulate that state spaces are Hilbert.}$^{,}$\footnote{As a linear operator, $R^{ab}$ is technically a linear isometry since it maps between two distinct spaces for $a\neq b$.
-Its matrix representation is unitary.} We always have that $R^{a0}=R^{0a}=1$.
+An anticlockwise exchange of $a$ and $b$ is given by $(R^{-1})^{ab}:=(R^{ba})^{-1}$, and we always have that $R^{a0}=R^{0a}=1$.
+Since $R$-matrices describe evolutions of quantum states, we require that they are unitary: given the unitarity of $F$-matrices, this turns out to be automatically satisfied \cite{Gal14}.\footnote{Technically, $R^{ab}$ is a linear isometry since it maps between two different spaces for $a\neq b$.
+However, its matrix representation is unitary and so we do not heed this distinction.}$^{,}$\footnote{In the context of braiding anyons, the unitary evolution postulate of quantum mechanics is obviated by the postulate that state spaces are Hilbert: demanding that all triangular spaces are Hermitian inner product spaces is equivalent to requiring that all $F$-matrices are unitary.
+Then by \cite{Gal14}, the unitarity of $R$-matrices is immediate.}$^{,}$\footnote{In other words, given a set of unitary $F$-matrices (that solve the pentagon equation for some anyon model $(\mathfrak{L},\times)$) as input for the hexagon equations, each possible solution set of $R$-matrices will be unitary.
+See Section \ref{penthexsec}. }